Types of e-learning

 The challenge with text-based e-learning lies in the fact that the student has to rely on a single learning format.
 If a student prefers animated content, the digital text content will not suit him or her.
 The student also needs a phone, tablet, or computer with a wide screen to ease reading using these materials.
 Long hours spent reading through the materials may also damage the eyes.

-Interactive
+Interactive e-learning

 The student and instructor will engage virtually.
-It takes the form of live streaming and podcasts.
+It takes the form of live-streaming and podcasts.
 This method is also referred to as synchronous e-learning.
 Learning takes place in real-time through such mechanisms as a virtual classroom, video or audio conferencing, webinars, chats, instant messaging, and application sharing, among other options.

 Synchronous e-learning requires the student to be available at the time agreed with the instructor.
 The teacher can share information or ask questions in real-time.
 An instructor may also demonstrate ideas through video conferencing.